 Chatbots and copilots and agents, oh my!

 In the wake of generative AI, "agentic AI" has quickly become another marketing buzzword.
-Salesforce, for instance, has launched a Agentforce, a product living alongside Einstein Copilot that can autonomously handle tasks like sending follow-up emails.
+Salesforce, for instance, has launched Agentforce, now enabling a full suite of assistive and agentic capabilities that take advantage of Salesforce's data and process context.

 Beneath the branding, the meaning of agentic AI is already getting muddled.
 To assess the true value and return on investment of any AI application, it’s crucial to look past the names and understand what different AI tools can actually do.